A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the

-To obtain a PDF on the partially ionized branch at 5 eV itself proved somewhat difficult.
-However, the results at $T = 4.2$ eV, $\bar{Z}$ = 0.3 are presented (curve marked with squares as data ponts) as being typical of this regime.
-Here, although $r_{ws} = 3$, $r_s$ is 4.48 as 70\% of the electrons are in bounds states.
+To obtain a converged PDF on the partially ionized branch at 5 eV itself proved difficult.
+However, the results at $T$ = 4.2 eV, $\bar{Z}$ = 0.3 are presented (curve marked with squares as data points) as being typical of this regime.
+Here, although $r_{\rm ws}$ = 3, $r_s$ is 4.48 as 70\% of the electrons are in bounds states.